ENCCS/vasp-best-practices/content/more.md

 * In particular, adjust `NSIM` for GPU calculations

-### Benchmarking / efficiency exercises
+### Testing / efficiency exercises

-For the workshop, smaller problem cases can be selected due to limited time and compute resources.
-The principles are still similar as when considering regular jobs.
+For the workshop, smaller problem cases can be selected due to limited time and compute resources for the hands-on part.
+The principles are similar considering regular jobs.

 * Investigate the scaling behaviour for a case, e.g. run on 32, 16, 8 and 4 cores.
 Check the timing of the iterative steps

       grep LOOP OUTCAR

 notice LOOP+, compare with the total wall time for a job.
 Any difference (if so, what's the origin)?
 How does bands/core look like for the different runs?
 Any "OOM" issues (out of memory)?
 What happens when there are fewer bands than cores?

+* LEONARDO: compare between CPU and GPU calculations